OCA/l10n-italy/l10n_it_website_sale_fiscalcode/README.rst

 =======================

 This module adds:
-* association as value on partner type, and as boolean partner form;
+* Association as value on partner type, and as boolean partner form;
-* fiscalcode on checkout form
+* Fiscalcode on checkout form
-*
+* Required control on checkout form validation

 Usage
 =====